danielghost/adapt-adaptiveContent/README.md

 ## UPDATE: This plug-in has been refactored and moved.
-Please see [adapt-diagnostic](https://github.com/cgkineo/adapt-diagnostic) for an alternate version of this plugin.
+Please see [adapt-diagnostic](https://github.com/cgkineo/adapt-diagnostic).